LucianoTheWindowsFan/pcmusic/v2/profile/games/template.md

 [PROJECT NAME] should be replace with the project name, mostly abbreviations if a set with the abbreviation you want to put didn't exist.
 [COMPPOSER (HTML)] should be replaced with the person(s) who compsed the game's music, written per webpage naming standards.
 [COMPPOSER] should be replaced with the person(s) who compsed the game's music.
+[GAME RELEASE DATE] should be replaced with the day the game was released.
+[GAME RELEASE DATE] should be replaced with the day the game was released.
+[VERSION] should be replaced with the set's latest version number.
+[LATEST VERSION RELEASE DATE] should be replaced with the release date of the set's latest version.

 <!DOCTYPE html>
 <html>